NRHEG teacher to ride roller coasters for Special Olympics

-NEW RICHLAND — High on the list of favorite pastimes for NRHEG English teacher Deb Bently is riding roller coasters.
+NEW RICHLAND — High on the list of favorite pastimes for New Richland-Hartlan-Ellendale-Geneva English teacher Deb Bently is riding roller coasters.

 Since her favorite coaster companion, sister-in-law and teacher Joan Fletcher, lives near Six Flags Great America amusement park in Illinois, Bently makes three to four trips a year with the specific intent of spending the day going from coaster to coaster, riding as many as possible in the available time.